enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 V2 of HyperIndex is about streamlining the process of starting an indexer and optimizing it as you go.
 There are two big changes:

-- Handlers are now asynchronous, and by default 'loaders' aren't required at all - there is no need for the [async-mode](/docs/HyperIndex/async-mode).
+- Handlers are now asynchronous, and `loaders` became an optional tool for additional optimizations.
+- It made [async-mode](/docs/HyperIndex/async-mode) not needed, hence it's removed in v2.
 - Loaders (when used) are more expressive and connected via the return type to the context of the handler.
   - In v1, you needed to use linked entities to load entity fields of other entities.
 This was unintuitive.
     - In v2, you can directly access the fields of the loader the exact same way as you do in the handler, with an async 'get' function.